Fichberg/CADE/README.md

-/bin - OpenNLP and Brat binaries compressed in their respective folders.
+/bin - Link to OpenNLP and Brat binaries.

 /data/corpus-brat - Contains the corpus and its brat annotations.